The Bhagavad Gita uses the technique of repetition of concepts while in the Aphorisms on Yoga it is not allowed

 5. Yoga Sutras (formal), Bhagavad Gita (poetry)

-6. Length of the Bhagavad Gita and Yoga Sutras Patanjali:
+6. Length of the Bhagavad Gita and the Yoga Sutras Patanjali:

 Course: Dhyana Yoga / Meditation (Philosophy, Raja, Sutras Patanjali) Bhagavad Gita